securing/SCSVS/1.0/0x22-V13-Known-Attacks.md

 The _Known attacks_ category has a different form from other categories.
 It covers all known attacks and link them to the requirements from other categories.

-The aim of this category is to ensure that a verified contract is protected from the known attacks.
+Category “V13” aims to ensure that a verified contract is protected from the known attacks.

 ## Security Verification Requirements